 Fine weather and blue skies greeted me at Lyme Regis.
 The morning was quiet and the bay was still, yet the sea relentlessly turned the stones and pebbles on the shingle beach, as always.
 The sun in the east shed clear light onto the attractive beach huts along the sea front and the character cottages behind, with their ornate lamp posts over the promenade.
 There’s a pleasing arc as you walk round to The Cobb; it’s a fine place to start the day.

 A bright start to the day for Judith at Lyme Regis.

 A view of the bay from the sea wall.

 Lyme Regis has breathtaking scenery, making it an appealing resort at any time of the year.
-Its historic Cobb and harbour are iconic features, set against moody blue cliffs that yield fossilised evidence of life on earth millions of years ago.
+Its historic Cobb and the harbour are iconic features, set against moody blue cliffs that yield fossilised evidence of life on earth millions of years ago.
 The town featured in the Domesday Book and is home to a number of historical landmarks and educational attractions.
 As well as providing the inspiration for Tolkien’s The Hobbit, the harbour featured in film adaptations of John Fowles’ French Lieutenant’s Woman and Jane Austen’s Persuasion, as well as more recently Ammonite, about the fossil hunter, Mary Anning.
 From the watermill, which dates all the way back to the 14th century, to the beautiful St Michael’s Church and the Lepers’ Well, there’s plenty to see and enjoy here, whatever your interest.
 There’s a strong literary community in Lyme, as well as the vibrant Marine Theatre.